dickymoore/repocopy/README.md

 [![Release](https://img.shields.io/github/v/release/dickymoore/repocopy)](https://github.com/dickymoore/repocopy/releases)
 [![CI](https://github.com/dickymoore/repocopy/actions/workflows/ci.yml/badge.svg)](https://github.com/dickymoore/repocopy/actions/workflows/ci.yml)

-### What is it?
+📎 What is it?
 A lightweight utility to copy the file contents of a local directory to the clipboard.

-### Is that all it does?
+🤔 Is that all it does?
 It has the ability to filter out files matched on name or type, or to redact text patterns.

-### But why?
+❓ But why?
-In case you've got sensitive information or huge irrelevant files in the repo
+In case you've got sensitive information or huge irrelevant files in the repo.

-### No, I mean why copy your repo at all?
+🧠 No, I mean why copy your repo at all?
-Various reasons, but it can be useful for when using using web-based tooling to help with development or debugging, such as when giving an LLM like ChatGPT the full context to a coding issue.
+Various reasons, but it can be useful for when using web-based tooling to help with development or debugging — such as giving an LLM like ChatGPT the full context to a coding issue.

-### Why would I want to do that?
+😐 Why would I want to do that?
 I dunno mate.
-You might not.
-Go do something more fun.
+You might not, in which case, go enjoy yourself.

 ---